 Archives of Barker

-Barker has been proud to have a school archives for more than forty years.
-It was established in the 1960's by the Master in Charge of History, Mr Stuart Braga, as a result of his research for 'A Brief History of the School' written for the occasion of the seventy fifth anniversary of the foundation of the school in 1965, and then later his official history of the school 'Barker College - A History' (published in 1978).
-Stuart Braga's efforts to actively seek, collect and preserve the records of the school's early history have resulted in a unique and wonderful collection of records and memorabilia.
+The Archives were established in 1964 by the then Master in Charge of History, Stuart Braga.
+The collection of archives gathered by Braga were a result of his research for ‘A Brief History of the School’ written for the occasion of the 75th Anniversary of the foundation of the School in 1965, and later published in 1978 as the official School history ‘Barker College – A History’.

 At the end of the day if it's worth keeping, it's in the Archives.